studerus/pepper-android-realtime-chat/README.md

 - **Build Configuration**: Same as above
 - **Purpose**: Test conversational AI, tool system, and generic features without robot hardware
 - **Limitations**: Robot-specific features (navigation, gestures, camera, sensors) are simulated with log output

-### Modern Development Without the Plugin
-This project uses modern Android Studio versions **without** the deprecated Pepper SDK plugin.
-The plugin is no longer maintained and incompatible with recent Android Studio versions.
-Instead, we configure the project manually following the approach documented here: **[Pepper with Android Studio in 2024](https://github.com/unitedroboticsgroup-france/MyPepperApplication)**.
-This enables the use of the latest Android Studio versions, modern AndroidX libraries, **Kotlin** as the primary language, and the latest Gradle and build tools with improved IDE performance.

-### 100% Kotlin Codebase
-The entire application is written in **Kotlin**, leveraging modern language features:
-- **Null Safety** - Compile-time null checks prevent NullPointerExceptions
-- **Coroutines** - Structured concurrency for asynchronous operations
-- **Data Classes** - Concise model definitions with automatic equals/hashCode/toString
-- **Extension Functions** - Clean API extensions without inheritance
-- **Hilt Dependency Injection** - Type-safe DI with KSP annotation processing
-- **Jetpack Compose** - Modern declarative UI for the chat interface with LazyColumn, Material 3, and Coil image loading

-**Note on API 23 (Android 6.0) Compatibility:**
-Pepper v1.8 runs Android 6.0 (API Level 23).
-This limits some third-party libraries to older versions, as many newer releases require Android 8.0+ (API 26+) for features like `java.util.Base64` and `MethodHandle`.
-Despite this constraint, the project uses the latest compatible versions of all dependencies and modern development tools (Gradle 8.13, Kotlin 2.0.21, Android Studio latest).

 ### Setup Steps